aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 ```

 ### **Read Barcode Metadata from QR Codes with Structured Append**
 To fetch metadata from *QR Code* barcodes with structured append, the barcode library provides the [*QRExtendedParameters*](https://reference.aspose.com/barcode/php/classQRExtendedParameters) class.
-It enables reading the information from structured append that is used to combine several *QR Code* barcode into one.
+It enables reading the information from structured append that is used to combine several QR codes into one.
 This data can be obtained using the following functions:

 - *getQRStructuredAppendModeBarCodeIndex* - returns the sequence number of the current barcode (starting from 0)
-- *getQRStructuredAppendModeBarCodesQuantity* - returns the number of barcodes in a composite *QR Code* barcode taht can take values from 2 to 16
+- *getQRStructuredAppendModeBarCodesQuantity* - returns the number of barcodes in a composite *QR Code*, which can take values from 2 to 16
 - *getQRStructuredAppendModeParityData* - returns the checksum identifier byte that is usually computed as *XOR* of all bytes in which UTF16BE characters are encoded in two bytes